hyoo-ru/crowd.hyoo.ru/text/readme.md

 - Currently support only plain text.
 - Currently support only full text replacement API (with reconciliation of course).
 More precise mutations are coming soon.
 - Currently used full text tokenization.
 Split by lines should improve performance, reduce delta size and reduce changes overlapping.
+- Tokenization by language specific tokenizer (english, markdown, typescript etc) can produce better results.
+Need investigation.
+We can achieve conflict-free source code merge here by integration with IDE.

 ## State Format